 As a result, violations often occur in this category of regulations when the alarm system inadequately alerts employees of a potential fire hazard, or if the alarm system cannot be heard by all employees in the immediate area.
 Employers can also violate OSHA alarm regulations when they have failed to establish procedures for sounding emergency alarms or because the alarm system lacks a distinctive warning that encourages employees to evacuate or initiate an emergency response.

-Consequently, a violation of these rules results when an alarm system has been improperly installed or if an alarm system has not been properly reset after the alarm has either gone off or was tested.
+Consequently, a violation of these rules results when a fire alarm system has been improperly installed or if an alarm system has not been properly reset after the alarm has either gone off or was tested.
 Employers may also run into trouble if they fail to have replacement parts for their alarm system or if those replacement parts have deteriorated over time, making them essentially useless.

 Finally, OSHA has implemented a number of regulations when it comes to making sure the facility’s fire alarm system is regularly tested and maintained.
 Those regulations include the following basic rules: